top of page

 CK.png

-Tara brings a wealth of experience from her almost 20 years in private practice as a psychotherapist.
-Over these years she has worked extensively with individual adults and couples dealing with a wide variety of emotional, behavioural, and relational issues, helping them find hope, insight, perspective, and real change.
-Her deep compassion and heart for hurting people help her to connect with her clients and provide them with hope and grace.
+Tara brings over 20 years of experience in private practice as a psychotherapist.
+Throughout her career, she has worked extensively with individual adults and couples navigating a wide range of emotional, behavioural, and relational challenges.
+Her deep compassion and heart for hurting people allow her to form strong connections with clients — offering them hope, perspective, insight, and lasting change.

-Tara also has a special passion for helping clients who are interested in integrating Christian faith and growth into their therapeutic journey.
-Having completed both of her degrees in Christian institutions, she brings a wealth of wisdom and insight from her theological studies.
-She particularly enjoys helping clients see connections between their faith and the way science is proving what Scripture reveals as God’s design.
+Tara has a special passion for working with clients who wish to incorporate their Christian faith into their therapeutic journey.
+With both of her degrees earned from Christian institutions, she brings rich insight and understanding from her theological training.
+She especially enjoys helping clients explore the connection between their faith and how modern science increasingly affirms biblical truths and God’s design for healing and wholeness.

-Tara holds a PhD in professional counselling from Liberty University and has theological training through her Master’s of Divinity in professional counselling from Tyndale Seminary.
-She is a Registered Psychotherapist in good standing with the College of Registered Psychotherapists of Ontario (CRPO), and is a certified member in good standing with the Ontario Association of Mental Health Professionals (OAMHP).
-Tara’s respectful accepting approach balanced with gentle but firm truths provides a warm and comfortable environment for those clients she supports.
+Tara holds a PhD in Professional Counselling from Liberty University and a Master of Divinity in Professional Counselling from Tyndale Seminary.
+She is a Registered Psychotherapist in good standing with the College of Registered Psychotherapists of Ontario (CRPO) and a member of the Ontario Association of Mental Health Professionals (OAMHP).

-In addition to her professional counselling focus, Tara is also a published author of An Unexpected Freedom and a public speaker.
-She has been married for over 15 years and enjoys reading, puzzling, travelling, hiking, quiet retreats, and spending time with family and friends.
+Outside of her professional life, Tara has been happily married for over 20 years.
+She enjoys reading, puzzling, traveling, hiking, quiet retreats, and spending time with family and friends.

 You can schedule an initial consultation or book an appointment with Tara at https://taralalonde.janeapp.com